-Many public and private colleges and universities, technical schools and institutes offer bachelor's degrees in fashion marketing and merchandising.
-It's typically offered as a Bachelor of Science, Bachelor of Arts, Bachelor of Applied Science and Bachelor of Fine Arts.
-Fashion marketing and merchandising may also be offered as an area of concentration in a Bachelor of Business Administration program.
+Those seeking a 4-year bachelor's degree in fashion marketing and merchandising can find it at numerous colleges and universities, technical schools and institutes.
+Since this field of study is common, many institutions offer the program as a Bachelor of Science, Bachelor of Arts, Bachelor of Applied Science or Bachelor of Fine Arts; and occasionally as an area of concentration in a Bachelor of Business Administration.
+Some programs may require a portfolio presentation.

 - Retail management